 Exhibit 19 plots trailing 12-month inflation covering the last 35 years.
 Two measures of inflation are displayed: CPI-U, the most common measure, and core CPI, which excludes more volatile food and energy prices.
-Over the past year headline inflation decelerated, with CPI-U peaking at 9.22% and ending 2023 at 3.30%.
-Core CPI climbed to a high of 6.67% and ended 2023 at 3.90%, both well above Fed current 2.0% targets.
+Over the past two years headline inflation decelerated, with CPI-U peaking at 9.22% and ending 2024 at 3.30%.
+Core CPI climbed to a high of 6.67% in 2022 and ended 2024 at 3.25%, both above the 2.5% Fed target.

-Exhibit 19: Trailing 12-Month Inflation (CPI), Dec 1989 to Dec 2023
+Exhibit 19: Trailing 12-Month Inflation (CPI), Dec 1989 to Dec 2024

-Cliffwater's inflation forecast is 2.20%, which reflects long-term market-based expectations measured through yield differences between TIPS and nominal Treasury bonds.
+Cliffwater's inflation forecast is 2.35%, which reflects long-term market-based expectations measured through yield differences between TIPS and nominal Treasury bonds.

-TIPS are bonds issued by the U.S. Treasury that, like traditional nominal Treasury bonds, come with a coupon, principal amount, and maturity.
+TIPS are bonds issued by the US Treasury that, like traditional nominal Treasury bonds, come with a coupon, principal amount, and maturity.
 However, unlike nominal Treasuries, the stated principal of TIPS increases (decreases) monthly by the rate of CPI inflation (deflation).
 The monthly adjustment in principal for inflation not only protects the final payment's value from erosion due to inflation, but coupon payments are regularly adjusted upwards with inflation since the coupon rate is applied to the inflation-adjusted principal value.
 Given these unique features, many institutional investors place TIPS in an asset class separate from bonds, either self-standing or incorporated into a "real asset" portfolio of investments that is expected to provide a hedge against inflation.